Beauden Barrett looks set to return after Japan stint

 In February, Barrett announced he had signed with Japanese club Toyota Verblitz – with Aaron Smith also committing to a long-term contract – but today’s revelation means he could be available for the All Blacks in 2024.

-Speaking to media today, New Zealand Rugby general manager of professional rugby and performance Chris Lendrum confirmed it was in conversation with Barrett around a potential multi-year contract with NZR.
+Speaking to media today, New Zealand Rugby general manager of professional rugby and performance Chris Lendrum confirmed they were in conversations with Barrett around a potential multi-year contract with NZR.

 “Nothing’s quite finalised, but that’s certainly the intention.
 If we end up in a position where he plays at Toyota and then is returning to New Zealand Rugby for the second half of 2024, then yes, he would be available for the All Blacks in 2024.
 That’s on the basis that he signs a multi-year contract.”